-Indonesia has been a middle income country for several years and is projected to become a UMIC within next two years.
-National revenues and expenditures were 17% of GDP in 2013 a small proportion both in regional and income group 4context.
-THE and PHE as % of GDP are both low (3.6% and 1.1% respectively) and health is only allocated 5.9% of the national budget.
-OOP were 45% in 2014 but have reduced from 55% in 2010.
-The majority of revenues are raised at central level while more than 50% of expenditures occur at district level.
+Indonesia has been a middle-income country for several years and is projected to become a UMIC within next two years.
+National revenues were 17% of GDP in 2013, a small proportion both in regional and income group context.
+THE and public health expenditure (PHE) as a percentage of GDP are both low (3.6% and 1.1% respectively) and health is only allocated 5.9% of the national budget.
+OOP was 45% in 2014 but has reduced from 55% in 2010.
+The majority of revenues are raised at central level while more than 50% of expenditures occur at the district level.
 Intergovernmental transfers are complex and in some cases fragmented.
 There is a large informal sector and the system is highly decentralized.

-The Indonesian Health Insurance System (JKN) was established in 2015.
-Since then coverage has increased from 68million to 179million (69% of the population).
+The Indonesian Health Insurance System (JKN) was established in 2015 and since then coverage has increased from 68 million to 179 million (69% of the population).
 The aim is to expand coverage to the whole population by 2019.
 The JKN is the largest single payer system in the world.

-External finance constitutes a minimal part of THE, but reliance on external funds within particular programs like HIV, TB, Malaria and Immunization can be between 40-60% - although this is reducing.
+External finance constitutes a minimal part of THE, but reliance on external funds within particular programmes like HIV, TB, Malaria and Immunization can be between 40% and 60%, although this is reducing.
 Several partners are phasing out.
-Main issues related to transition from external finance are not financial but rather related to the value of technical assistance, opportunities for cross country learning on UHC, and advocacy opportunities for UHC.
-Technical capacity needs to be continuously improved and there is need to build mechanisms in relation to transition that will ensure this.
-Another important issue is the ability of partners to work with non-state actors e.g. for HIV.
-There are currently no regulatory frameworks to cater for financing non state actors within the public health system.
-For long term sustainability capacity at the district level is critical, ensuring minimum standards, program and managerial capacity.
+The main issues related to transition from external finance are not financial but are related to the value of technical assistance, opportunities for cross-country learning on UHC, and advocacy opportunities for UHC.
+Technical capacity needs to be continuously improved and there is a need to build mechanisms in relation to transition that will ensure this.
+Another important issue is the ability of partners to work with non-state actors, for example regarding HIV.
+There are currently no regulatory frameworks to cater for financing non-state actors within the public health system.
+For long-term sustainability, capacity at the district level is critical, ensuring minimum standards, and programme and managerial capacity.

-Indonesia is working with the WB on a transition strategy through support from a multi donor trust fund.
+Indonesia is working with the WB on a transition strategy through support from a multi-donor trust fund.
 Transition should be about increasing coverage of priority interventions.
-There is need for advocacy to MOH but also MOF and other Ministries to increase fiscal space for health.
-To sustain coverage for HIV/TB /Malaria there is need to create regulation that enables contracting of non-state actors.
-There is also need to integrate activities into public finance planning and budgeting processes and to the health insurance package, explore public private partnerships and last but not least improve efficiency.
+There is a need not only for advocacy to MOH, but also for MOF and other ministries to increase fiscal space for health.
+To sustain coverage for HIV/TB/malaria, regulation that enables contracting of non-state actors needs to be created.
+Other needs are to integrate activities into public finance planning and budgeting processes and the health insurance package, to explore public-private partnerships and, last but not least, to improve efficiency.

-Our system is decentralized and strengthening district capacity is an important priority.
-We have had externally supported pilots which have been useful, but they have been well resourced with staff and capacity so applying lessons for scale up to the wider system that does not have the same type of resources has been difficult.
+Indonesia's system is decentralized and strengthening district capacity is an important priority.
+Our externally supported pilots have been useful but because they have been well resourced with staff and capacity it has been difficult to apply lessons for scale-up to the wider system that does not have the same type of resources.

-Indonesia is an example of a country where it is not the funding that is an issue but much more how the funding flows and the transition towards social health insurance that is expanding.
-A need to understand better what should be done to better incentivise previously donor supported areas e.g. immunization integration within such systems.
+Indonesia is an example of a country where it is not the funding that is the main issue but more how the funding flows and the transition towards social health insurance that is expanding.
+The need is to understand better what should be done to incentivize previously donor-supported interventions, for example immunization, towards integration within such systems.